 According to tradition Venice was founded in 421 AD.
 At that time a Celtic people called the Veneti lived along the coast of what is now Northeast Italy.
 Since 49 BC they had been Roman citizens.
-However in 453 Attila the Hun invaded Italy.
-In terror some Veneti fled to islands in the lagoon and built village there.
+However, in 453 Attila the Hun invaded Italy.
+In terror, some Veneti fled to islands in the lagoon and built a village there.
 They soon formed a loose federation.
-Then in 568 a people called the Lombards invaded the mainland and many Veneti fled to the islands swelling the population.
+Then in 568 AD a people called the Lombards invaded the mainland and many Veneti fled to the islands swelling the population.

 Furthermore in 1348 the Black Death devastated the population of Venice.
 Therefore in 1403 Venice introduced quarantine.
 Ships arriving from infected areas had to stop at an island called Lazaretto and the passengers had to wait for 40 days before they were permitted to enter the city.

 In the 15th century Venice faced a new threat - the Turks.
-In 1453 they captured Constantinople and afterwards they advanced into Southeast Europe.
+In 1453 they captured Constantinople and afterward they advanced into Southeast Europe.
 In 1489 Venice came to rule Cyprus.
-However in 1571 the Turks conquered the island.
+However, in 1571 the Turks conquered the island.

 A view of Venice

 More serious for Venice was the discovery of North and South America.
 The result was that trade shifted away from the Mediterranean.
 Furthermore in 1630 Venice was struck by plague again.